Jamie Crain |

 Bees + Urban Environments

 Traditional landscaping often consists of grass lawns and ornamental plants that don't provide much nectar or pollen for bees.
 Another issue that bees face in urban areas is exposure to pesticides and other chemicals.
-Many homeowners and landscapers use chemical pesticides and herbicides to control pests and weeds, but these chemicals can be harmful to bees and other pollinators.
+Many homeowners and landscapers use chemical pesticides and herbicides — synthetic compounds designed to control pests and unwanted plants — to control pests and weeds, but these chemicals can be harmful to bees and other pollinators.
 So, bees aren't going to hang out in toxic environments with no food.
 Can you blame them?

 You can easily solve this issue by creating bee-friendly landscapes that help bees find food, and in return, they'll pollinate your plants giving you beautiful tomato and pepper harvests.